 Or . . . they fight and trample for these gifts because they seek shelter from the seriousness of life and the possibility that it has a spiritual component.

-Previously, I thought the War on Xmas was about store clerks not saying "Merry Christmas" to everyone because they were so dumb they didn't realize that everyone celebrates the birth of Jesus, or about Starbucks forgetting to put Jesusy stuff on red cups, but now I see I was wrong and it's worse that that.
+Previously, I thought the War on Xmas was about store clerks not saying "Merry Christmas" to everyone because they were so dumb they didn't realize that everyone celebrates the birth of Jesus, or about Starbucks forgetting to put Jesusy stuff on red cups, but now I see I was wrong and it's worse than that.

 |O come, all ye faithful.|